 Greens converted an old wherehouse at Fort Mason and transormed it into a beautiful restaurant with unabstructed views of the Golden Gate Bridge and the docks on Marina Blvd.

-We have been going to Greens for over 25 years now.
 When we first moved to the Bay Area despite how ahead California was in embracing vegetarianism, vegetarian cuisine had yet to become main stream here.
-For a life-long vegetarian like myself finding Greens Restaurant which was not “a hole in the wall” and served all- vegetarian food with an eclectic fusion of international flavors in a beautiful ambiance – this was a vegetarian’s restaurant dream come true.
+For a life-long vegetarian like myself finding Greens Restaurant which was not “a hole in the wall” and served all- vegetarian food with a fusion of international flavors in a beautiful ambiance – this was a vegetarian’s restaurant dream come true!

 And on top of this, to have one of the best views in the city?
 How can you go wrong with this combination?
 Greens is how we discovered Fort Mason.